-(interpretation ends) Mr. Speaker, parents in my constituency have raised concerns regarding the number of time schools are closed for early dismissal due to staff meetings and professional development.
+(interpretation ends) Mr. Speaker, parents in my constituency have raised concerns regarding the number of times schools are closed for early dismissal due to staff meetings or professional development.

-Can the minister clarify how her department determine whether the legal mandate numbers of instructional time hours for students are delivered in each school, and what steps are taken when school does not deliver hours of instruction that are required by law?
+Can the minister clarify how her department determines whether the legally mandated number of instructional hours for students are delivered in each school and what steps are taken when a school does not deliver the hours of instruction that are required by law?
 Thank you, Mr. Speaker.

 Speaker: Hon.
-Minster of Education, Ms. Gross.
+Minister of Education, Ms. Gross.

 Hon.
-Pamela Gross: Thank you, Mr. Speaker and thank the member for the question.
-We are getting into the time when our schools are closed for unforeseen circumstances, due to bad weather, and that really can effect our schools in closure times.
+Pamela Gross: Thank you, Mr. Speaker.
+I thank the member for the question.
+We are getting into the time when our schools are closed for unforeseen circumstances due to bad weather and that really can affect our schools in closure times.

 We do have indicators if the school is closed.
-There are often factors otherwise.
-They may be closed for mechanical issues, or environmental hazards, as well.
-If there is any school closure for the latter reason it is usually for the safety of our students.
+There are often factors.
+Otherwise, if they are closed for mechanical issues or environmental hazards as well, our schools may close and, if there are any school closures for the latter reason, it is usually for the safety of our students.

-There are times when our district education authorities also has to make hard decisions to close our schools.
-For example, due to weather, that is an example when the schools may close.
+There are times when our district education authorities also have to make hard decisions to close our schools.
+For example, due to weather, that is an example where the schools may close.
 We also advise the public that there is a school calendar which does take into account that we live and work in a harsh climate.
-So the district education authorities are asked to build additional hours into their calendar to create the buffer for those days.
+The district education authorities are asked to build additional hours into their calendar to create a buffer for those days.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Malliki.
+Speaker: Your first supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-She didn't answer my question. (interpretation ends) I asked staff meeting and early dismissals.
-Those are not answered.
+She didn't answer my question. (interpretation ends) I asked of staff meetings and early dismissals.
+Those were not answered.

-Mr. Speaker, part 10 of the Education Act provides for instructional hours in school calendars.
-Section 85 of the Act, provides that district education authorities have the responsibility to amend school calendars to make up for lost instructional time in hours.
+Mr. Speaker, Part 10 of the Education Act provides for instructional hours and school calendars.
+Section 85 of the Act provides that a district education authority has the responsibility to amend school calendars to make up for lost instructional hours.

-Can the minister clarify how her department works with the individual district education authority to ensure that the appropriate amount of instructional hours are delivered in a given school year?
+Can the minister clarify how her department works with the individual district education authorities to ensure that the appropriate amount of instructional hours are delivered in a given school year?
 Thank you, Mr. Speaker.